 Then, paint your Mason jar with glitter paint.
 I chose white glitter paint because it looks like snow!

-Finally, I added the nail necessities.
+Finally, I added the nail manicure necessities.
 I put the cotton balls in at the base, then stacked the nail polish and remover on top.
-I slid the toe or finger dividers, nail clippers, and nail file in last.
+I slid the toe or finger dividers, nail clippers, DIY cuticle oil, and nail file in last.
 I coordinated my colors and stuck to black, white and pink (three of my roommate’s favorite colors).
+You could also print up some manicure instructions if you think those would be useful.

 Note: Most nail polish removers are not very eco-friendly.
 If you are looking to make your own nail polish remover, just mix together an equal amount of white vinegar and lemon juice.
 This might take longer, but it will break down the polish.
 Soaking your nails in warm water for 10 minutes can speed up the process.